davenza/PyBNesian/docs/source/extending.rst

                 arc = s[0]
                 delta = s[1]
                 op = MyAddArc(arc[0], arc[1], delta)
-                # The operator can not be in the tabu set.
+                # The operator cannot be in the tabu set.
                 if model.can_add_arc(arc[0], arc[1]) and not tabu.contains(op):
                     return op
             return None